KE Catalyst

 Supported projects

-In this pilot scheme, the ICMS is delighted to support seven projects at institutions across the UK spanning different areas of the mathematical sciences with applications in a variety of sectors.
+In the first round, the ICMS was delighted to support seven projects at institutions across the UK spanning different areas of the mathematical sciences with applications in a variety of sectors.

 Dynamic Personalised Modelling of Rehabilitation Pathways of Children with Acquired Brain Injury